Originally posted in October of 2022, I wanted to revise and repost with updated information about our 2023 visit to the Oogie Boogie Bash.

 Do the Second Parade

-The second parade is where it’s at!
+The second parade is still where it’s at!
+This year the second parade may have been a little busier than last year, but it was still less crowded than the first.
 We tried to see the first parade, but everyone else in the park had the same idea.
 Imagine tons of adults lining the streets… no way a kiddo could ever see anything but the tallest floats.
-We decided to hit a few more treat trails and ride a couple of rides while the first one was going on.
 Bonus, lines were empty since everyone was crowded along the street.
-Later, we had no problem at all grabbing a seat right in front for the second parade.
-It was so worth having the space to spread out, relax and enjoy.
+We went through Villain’s Grove during the first parade and it worked out perfectly.

 Enjoy the short lines

 One of the best things about having limited capacity for these events is also having short lines for rides.
 There is no stress to make genie plans because there is no genie available during the event.
 That is totally fine because you don’t need it.
 We didn’t wait more than 5 or 10 minutes at any time for any of the rides.
 Well, that’s a bit of a lie.
 Radiator Springs Racers was probably 20-30 minutes… then 40… then it went down while we were in line.
 We navigated our way back through the people and never looked back.
 You can’t win ’em all!